-In his previous role as Program Manager with The Myer Foundation and Sidney Myer Fund (TMF/SMF), Neal was responsible for the Arts & Humanities portfolio, Strategy, Fourth generation family engagement, and Communications.
-During his seven years with TMF/SMF, Neal secured the tax-free status of the Sidney Myer Creative Fellowships, established A New Approach (Australia’s first think tank dedicated to arts and culture), and created the National Assistance Program for the Arts – a nation-wide COVID-19 emergency program supported by 29 philanthropists in every Australian state and territory.
+During his seven years with The Myer Foundation and Sidney Myer Fund, Neal secured the tax-free status of the Sidney Myer Creative Fellowships, established A New Approach (Australia’s first think tank dedicated to arts and culture), and created the National Assistance Program for the Arts – a nation-wide COVID-19 emergency program supported by 29 philanthropists in every Australian state and territory.

 Neal has a First-Class Honours BA and a PhD from the University of Queensland and an MBA from University of Melbourne/Melbourne Business School.
 Neal is a past Chair of Yarra City Council’s Arts Advisory Committee Melbourne company Snuff Puppets and former Creative Producer of Melbourne Fringe.
 He is currently Chair of Philanthropy Australia’s Arts Funders Network.